HopkinsIDD/gavi_vimc_cholera/README.md

 ## General information
 This repo has all the code necessary to simulate two different modeling projects: the cholera burdens modeling project that estimates vaccination campaign impacts (the GAVI-VIMC core project) on cholera controls and disease burdens in multiple African countries and some countries on other continents, and the enhanced surveillance benefits modeling project to evaluate the influences of higher cholera bacteriological confirmation capacity on vaccination campaign efficiency and cost-effectiveness (the surveillance value project/paper) that's solely focused on African countries.
 The preprint of this study is accessible at [medRxiv](https://www.medrxiv.org/content/10.1101/2022.11.25.22282776v1).
 The access to the formal paper will be posted here once it's been published.

+Currently, only the surveillance project has been enabled to run on [ARCH](https://www.arch.jhu.edu/) (will be referred to as "Rockfish" hereafter), but both projects can be run on local machines.
 We recommend running one project at a time because these two individual projects share folders that have the exactly same names and running both of them at the same time may cause some output files to be overwritten.
 However, running multiple countries simultaneously within the same project is enabled and encouraged.

 ## How to use this repository
 All the information regarding how to git clone this repo (run `git lfs install` first because there are large files stored at this repo), how to set up the model, how to install relevant R packages, how to run simulations, and how to diagnose model output